Chloeiii/Notebook/javascript.md

     JS
     1. It is the brain of a web page
     2. It can control the apperance, communications, interations, etc.

+    JS variables are
+        created when page is loaded
+        destroyed when a new page is loaded in the browser

 ### Document Object Model (DOM)
 When a HTML page is loaded by a browser, it is converted to a hierarchical structure.
 Every tag in HTML is converted to an element / object in the DOM with a parent-child hierarchy.
 It makes our HTML more logically structured.
 Once the DOM is formed, it becomes easier to manipulate (add/modify/remove) the elements on the page.